slothdude/soundcloud-groupme-bot/readme.md

 When a song link like https://open.spotify.com/track/5L7EXyTTHGUPUBTicr4do2?si=DbPsY-OGQti7EWpdd4soJQ is posted to a groupchat that the bot is registered with, the id of the track is extracted from the url using regex (in this case the id is "5L7EXyTTHGUPUBTicr4do2") and then uses the spotify api to add the song to a playlist I created.
 Soundcloud links just get added to a database.
-Look at ./src/server.js
+Look at ./server.js

+Currently I pay $7 a month through heroku hobby tier because they make hosting with a db simple.

+## Set Up:

+1. Create a new heroku app and sign up a hobby dyno

+2. Install the heroku command line interface if not present (https://devcenter.heroku.com/articles/heroku-cli#download-and-install)

+3. Run `heroku addons:create heroku-postgresql:hobby-dev`

+4. Install psql locally if not present (https://devcenter.heroku.com/articles/heroku-postgresql#set-up-postgres-on-windows)

+5. Use that link above to get to the point where you can run `heroku pg:psql` to manually set up your db (scripts coming soon)